CLAS-205/sp25-site/docs/textbook/unit1/project1-naming/index.md

 3. Polytrichum ohioense
 4. Passer italiae
 5. Opuntia guatemalensis
-6. Anguilla australis
+6. Cephalothrix alaskaensis
 7. Chrysaora africana
 8. Rosa californica

 ## 🔎 Problem 2: Order in the Court

 Look up and provide the English name for each of the given orders.
-Give 1-2 examples of organisms in each order.
-Then, interpret the scientific names and explain why these make sense (or don't!) for the types of organisms they describe.
+Give 1-2 examples of species that belong to each order.
+Then, interpret the scientific names of the orders and explain why these make sense (or don't!) for the types of organisms they describe.

 1. Lepidoptera
 2. Coleoptera
 3. Semaeostomae
 4. Equisetales
-5. Decapoda
+5. Hybodontiformes
 6. Squamata
-7. Carnivora
+7. Vitales
 8. Actiniaria

 ## 📚 Problem 3: Appointment at the Genus Bar